Just a lovely place to live

 When you walk around the village you won’t fail to notice the dry stone houses and walls all around.
 These stones were dredged by hand from surrounding fields in order to make them cultivatable.
 This was a labour of centuries and the resulting constructions can be seen as works of art passed down the generations, stone by stone.

-You can walk along the remains of the dry stone wall of the ‘mur de la peste’ which ran for 27km from the village to Methamis.
+You can walk along the remains of the dry stone wall of the ‘mur de la peste’ which ran for 27km across country from the village to Methamis.
 This was a mournful attempt to keep the Great Plague at bay in 1720, with sentry boxes along its length.
 It is now less high than it was, but still there.